 The next step is to listen to your veterinarian and hear all the different options that he/she may offer.
 Ask them about the advantages, disadvantages, potential side effects of each therapeutic option.
 Ask them about the percent success rate and what success means as far as life span and quality of life.
 If your veterinarian limits your options to conventional medicine, ask if there are any natural, nontoxic, complementary approaches that are possible either as an natural or in addition to conventional medicine.
 If they are unfamiliar or skeptical of natural options, ask them if they can recommend a veterinarian who has experience in other therapeutic options.
 If they cannot, check with the different website links that are on this website to locate a veterinarian in your area that practices holistic medicine.

-The approach in our practice that Drs.
-Ehrsam, Rodriguez and I take is to review all the options.
+My approach when I was in active practice was to review all the options.
 If conventional approaches are worthwhile, with a reasonable success rate and minimal side effects, we may recommend them and refer you for an additional opinion from a veterinary oncology specialist in order that you can understand the advantages and disadvantages of all choices.
 Colorado State University College of Veterinary Medicine, Tufts University Veterinary School and Cornell University College of Veterinary Medicine all have excellent oncology specialists.
 Then we will offer natural approaches, either as adjunctive, complementary therapies or as the sole approach if the success with chemotherapy, radiation therapy and surgery are poor.

 We recommend a balanced, organic, natural, homemade diet as the foundation for our animal friends health.
 Resources for recipes are listed in our suggested readings.
 We utilize nutritional supplements, botanical medicine and other natural therapies to support the animals general health, bolster the immune system and increase the animals ability to fight the cancer.
 We use antioxidants such as Vitamins A, C, E, and minerals such as selenium to assist the body.
 We use many other nutritional and botanical therapies depending upon the individual animal, the individual caretaker, the particular type of cancer and the ability of the animal to take oral supplements.